grscheller/scheller-linux-archive/linux/info/vimNotes/advTradViCommands.md

 | `:n,md`        | delete lines n thru m

 ### Marks:
-Marks allow you to set locations to be able to either quickly jump to or use with _Normal Mode_ editing commands.
+Marks allow you to set locations to either be able to jump to or use with _Normal Mode_ editing commands.

 Marks within a given buffer are denoted via leters `a-z`.
 For marks between